-Edward Lea was born in Maryland 31 January 1837, and graduated from the Naval Academy in October 1855.
+Edward Lea was born in Maryland on 31 January 1837, and graduated from the Naval Academy in October 1855.
 Serving on the China Station at the outbreak of the Civil War, he continued to serve in the Navy although his father became an officer in the Confederate Army.
-The two met only once more, in one of the war's most poignant incidents, when Lea, then executive officer in Harriet Lane, was mortally wounded during the Confederate recapture of Galveston 1 January 1863.
+The two met only once more, in one of the war's most poignant incidents, when Lea, then executive officer in Harriet Lane, was mortally wounded during the Confederate recapture of Galveston on 1 January 1863.
 His father, serving ashore in Galveston, was with his son at his death.

-Lea (Destroyer No. 118) was laid down 18 September 1918 by William Cramp & Sons, Philadelphia, Pa.; launched 29 April 1918; sponsored by Mrs. Harry E. Collins; and commissioned 2 October 1918, Lt.
-Comdr.
-W. A. Lee in command.
+Lea (Destroyer No. 118) was laid down on 18 September 1918 at Philadelphia, Pa., by William Cramp & Sons; launched on 29 April 1918; sponsored by Mrs. Harry E. Collins; and commissioned on 2 October 1918, Lt.
+Cmdr.
+David W. Bagley in command.

 The first of her many wartime rescues at sea came in February 1942, when she took on board the crew of Russian merchantman Dvinoles, abandoned after collision damage.
 Later that month, 24 February, came a day long battle with submarines when Lea and sister escorts again and again dashed out from their convoy screen to keep down attacking U-boats which had sunk four of the merchantmen.

 Between 22 April 1943 and 30 May, Lea joined the hunter-killer group formed around escort carrier Bogue (CVE-9) in the first mission of such a group.
 On 21 and 22 May, the Bogue aircraft became the first to engage a wolfpack attempting to rendezvous for a mass attack on a convoy.
 So successful were their six attacks in protecting the convoy that the group was awarded the Presidential Unit Citation in which Lea shared.